Koushikphy/Koushikphy.github.io/_posts/2023-04-20-setup_intel_compiler.md

 ### Intel compilers moving to llvm
 Since 2021, Intel has started to adopt llvm for their compiler suit, getting rid of their own architecture.
-Read this blog to learn more: https://community.intel.com/t5/Blogs/Tech-Innovation/Tools/Intel-C-C-compilers-complete-adoption-of-LLVM/post/1305373.
+Read this blog to learn more:
+<a href='https://community.intel.com/t5/Blogs/Tech-Innovation/Tools/Intel-C-C-compilers-complete-adoption-of-LLVM/post/1305373'>Intel C/C++ compilers complete adoption of LLVM</a>.
 This means, Intel's famous `icc`/`ifort` will be deprecated in future, with `icc` being deprecated in 2024.
 Therefore, for any future project, it is highly recommended to use the llvm based `icx` and `ifx` as C/C++ and Fortran compiler, respectively.